tylergaw/tylergaw.com/src/blog/view-transitions-first-experiments-mpa.md

 This doesn't have to be a data attribute, only my preference.
 Could be a class or id or any other attribute.
 These will use the `root` transition, so the attribute does need to be on the `html`, or root, element.

-With the data attributes in place, we can use them in CSS to scope our `-old` and `-new` pseudo elements for each page:
+With the data attributes in place, we can use them in CSS to scope our `-old` and `-new` pseudo-elements for each page:

 <pre><code class="language-css">[data-page="home"]::view-transition-old(root) {...}
 [data-page="home"]::view-transition-new(root) {...}